jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+This section contains an exploratory visualization of the data set.

-I created a histogram from the distribution of the labels in the dataset and the distribution is as follows:
+I created a bar chart from the distribution of the labels in the dataset and the distribution is as follows:

 <p align="center">
   <img src="./output_images/dataset_summary.png" width="100%"/>